“I found the online community a month after diagnosis and am so glad I did.”06 June 2022

-Early this year, I managed a couple of wonderful walks in the hills, then in February after a light tumble, the pain and reduced mobility in my hip got much worse.
+In early 2020, I managed a couple of wonderful walks in the hills, then in February after a light tumble, the pain and reduced mobility in my hip suddenly got much worse.

 “I was stunned.
 I had no idea this was coming.”

-As well as sharp pains in the hip itself, I get shooting pains down my thigh, my knee and shin feel like I’ve been hit with a stick and get a sharp burning pain in my lower shin.
+As well as sharp pains in the hip itself, I had shooting pains down my thigh, my knee and shin felt like I’d been hit with a stick.

 “I found the online community a month after diagnosis and am so glad I did.”

 There’s so much useful information and support and reading the experiences of others on the Versus Arthritis community has been so helpful.

 I hadn’t appreciated that arthritis itself can be so exhausting (I thought I was just becoming unfit), so I have to come to terms with this as well.